Texas Disposal Systems Recycling FAQ

 We accept single stream as well as source separated recycled materials.
 Most commercial and residential recycling is single stream, which means all of the materials we accept can be commingled rather than separating them.

 Plastics, aluminum, metal, glass and unsoiled paper products are recyclable in most TDS streams.
 Consult our Waste Wizard by searching under the “What Goes Where” feature to determine how to dispose of various materials.
+You can download and sign up for the Waste Wizard app through Google Play and the App Store.

 Can food wrappers like pizza boxes and aluminum foil be recycled?